google/docsy-example/README.md

 Error: Error building site: TOCSS: failed to transform "scss/main.scss" (text/x-scss): resource "scss/scss/main.scss_9fadf33d895a46083cdd64396b57ef68" not found in file cache
 ```

-This error occurs if you have not installed the extended version of Hugo.
+This error occurs if you do not have the extended version of Hugo installed.
 See this [section](https://www.docsy.dev/docs/get-started/docsy-as-module/installation-prerequisites/#install-hugo) of the user guide for instructions on how to install Hugo.

 Or you may encounter the following error: